Christian monastery possibly pre-dating Islam found in UAE

 Today, the area near the marshland is more known for the low-cost liquor store at the emirate’s Barracuda Beach Resort.
 In recent months, authorities have demolished a hulking, Soviet-era cargo plane linked to a Russian gunrunner known as the “Merchant of Death” as it builds a bridge to Siniyah Island for a $675 million real estate development.

 Power said that development spurred the archaeological work that discovered the monastery.
-That site and others will be fenced off and protected, he said.
+That site and others will be fenced off and protected, he said, though it remains unclear what other secrets of the past remain hidden just under a thin layer of sand on the island.

 “It’s a really fascinating discovery because in some ways it’s hidden history — it’s not something that’s widely known,” Power said.